TYPO3-Console/TYPO3-Console/Documentation/CommandReference/CacheFlush.rst

 ===========

-**Flush all caches**
+**Flush all TYPO3 caches**

-Flushes TYPO3 core caches first and after that, flushes caches from extensions.
+Flushes all TYPO3 caches.
+Opcode cache will not be flushed.